 In the first year, a student receives academic and other advice from a member of the faculty or professional staff who is a fellow of the student’s residential college.
-The residential college dean assigns students to first-year advisers on the basis of the student’s declared academic interests or other factors.
-A first-year ("college") adviser has on average three advisees, although some have as few as one or as many as five.
+The residential college dean assigns students to "college advisers" on the basis of the student’s declared academic interests or other factors.
+The college adviser is expected to provide holistic, whole-person guidance for our students beyond the mechanics of signing schedules.

 In addition to a college adviser, first-year students are advised within their residential colleges by the residential college dean and first-year (peer) counselors.
-Each dean may be responsible for up to 125 first-years, while each first-year counselor (“FroCo”) is generally assigned between 10–15 students.
+Each dean may be responsible for up to 125 first years, while each first-year counselor (“FroCo”) is generally assigned between 10–15 students.

-Because of the requirement-heavy and sequential nature of the STEM majors, students interested in majoring in those subjects are encouraged to select the relevant director of undergraduate studies or his or her delegate as sophomore advisers.
-Students majoring in subjects other than the STEM fields may declare their majors as late as the beginning of junior year, at which point they make use of the advisory systems established by the various departments.
+Because of the requirement-heavy and sequential nature of the STEM majors, students interested in majoring in those subjects are encouraged to elect the relevant director of undergraduate studies or his or her delegate as the sophomore-year adviser.
+Similarly, non-STEM students who have decided on a major in their first two years may choose to elect a new college adviser in that field or the relevant director of undergraduate studies.